jhg/pfileshot/README.md

 ## License
-This repository is under AGPLv3 o later license.
+This repository is under MIT license.